nuejs/www/docs2/reference/seo-and-metadata.md

 og_image: /img/og_emma.png
 ```

-The blog specific metadata can be set in `blog/app.yaml`.
+The blog-specific metadata can be set in `blog/app.yaml`.
 This extends or overrides the global data:

 ```
 title: Emma Bennet / Blog